 - Ripped up cardboard (best if ink-free and untreated)

-Things like sawdust and wood pellets tend to be very high in carbon, so I generally avoid them.
+Things like sawdust and wood pellets tend to be very high in carbon, so you should generally avoid them.

 When you really think about it, composting can be boiled down to these three basic points, according to the Planet Natural Resource Center: